Elastomeric coating applied on a metal roof

 NOTE: For proper adhesion and performance, coating should NEVER, NEVER, NEVER be installed over saturated insulation or substrates.

-A roofing contractor will explain the findings of the infrared survey and give the building owner options (and recommendations) to choose from.
+A roofing contractor will explain the infrared survey’s findings and give the building owner options (and recommendations).

 Other popular questions about roof coating systems